-- 3. Service the air cleaner; refer to Servicing the Air Cleaner (page 30). - 4.
-Grease the traction unit; refer to Greasing the Traction Unit (page 30). - 5.
-Change the crankcase oil; refer to Servicing the Engine Oil (page 31). - 6.
-Charge the battery; refer to Charging the Battery (page 35). - 7.
-Check and adjust the track tension; refer to Adjusting the Track Tension (page 37). - 8.
+- 3. Service the air cleaner; refer to Servicing the Air Cleaner - 4.
+Grease the traction unit; refer to Greasing the Traction Unit. - 5.
+Change the crankcase oil; refer to Servicing the Engine Oil. - 6.
+Charge the battery; refer to Servicing the Battery. - 7.
+Check and adjust the track tension; refer to Adjusting the Track Tension. - 8.
 Check and tighten all bolts, nuts, and screws.
 Repair or replace any part that is damaged. - 9.
 Paint all scratched or bare metal surfaces.
-Paint is available from your Authorized Service Dealer. - Store the traction unit in a clean, dry garage or storage area.
+Paint is available from your Authorized Service Dealer. - 10.
+Store the traction unit in a clean, dry garage or storage area.
 Remove the key from the ignition switch and keep it in a memorable place. - 11.
 Cover the traction unit to protect it and keep it clean.